Luxy-Puxy/Coderhouse-Javascript--Final--Book-Library/README.md

 - Stores information about added books in an array.
 - Displays the books added by the user in a list on the HTML page.

+Changes for Final Version:

+- Books from API will be loaded when the list is empty as default.
+- Books from API wont be saved, all data will be loaded just from local storage.
+- Sweetalert added instead of html alerts.